 Nonetheless, it would have been great to capture a few cheesy holiday snaps of us there!

 So if you’re like me, by now you’re probably wondering why an island as beautiful as Lokrum is only inhabited by bunnies and peacocks?

 Well, legend has it that after being told to leave the island, monks cursed it and said anyone that chose to inhabit the island would die a nasty death!
 To this day, no one is permitted to stay on Lokrum Island and anyone found out of hours is escorted back to land by Croatian police.

 Lokrum – a must if visiting Dubrovnik!

 Keen to do more exploring?
 Why not do a day trip to Montenegro?

 The Best Dubrovnik Beaches – Copacabana Beach

 Lastly, I want to recommend a visit to the beautiful Copacabana Beach, Dubrovnik’s answer to Ibiza.
 Think cocktails, white sun loungers and fabulous photo opportunities.
 A visit is definitely needed after a few days sightseeing and luckily for us, it is located a few minutes walk from the Importanne resort we were staying in.

 Just what we needed to unwind after the hustle and bustle of the city!
 I loved the idyllic view and suspension bridge, I think I’ve developed a thing for bridges since seeing the Golden Gate in San Francisco last year.

-So there you have it, my top five sightseeing tips for Dubrovnik!
+So there you have it, my Croatia Itinerary – 7 Days in Dubrovnik, giving you all the best things to do in Dubrovnik!
 Are you planning on visiting Dubrovnik or do you have any tips to share?
 I’m planning on returning so do please let me know 🙂

 In the meantime, I’d love it if you checked out my Youtube video – any likes and comments on Youtube are always welcome 😘